 It's National Skin Cancer Action Week.
-Use the hashtag #OwnYourTone on social media to remind others there’s no such thing as a healthy tan, and that it’s OK to have fair skin.
+Use the hashtag #OwnYourTone on social media to remind others there's no such thing as a healthy tan, and that it's totally OK to have fair skin.
 Visit the Cancer Council to learn more about skin cancer.

 You can see a GP or visit a skin cancer clinic for a skin check.
 Your GP may refer you to a dermatologist (skin specialist).
 To find the right health professional for you, use the healthdirect service finder or visit the Australasian College of Dermatologists.

 Want more like this?